Aetna vs. Blue Cross Blue Shield (2026 Comparison)

 Aetna vs. Blue Cross Blue Shield: ACA Health Insurance

-Blue Cross Blue Shield (BCBS) has ACA marketplace coverage in 36 states.
-Aetna stopped selling ACA plans as of January 1, 2026.
-BCBS sells four plan types, giving you flexibility in how you access care.
-It earns an average Quality Rating System (QRS) score of 77.72 out of 100 and denies about 19% of claims on average.
+Blue Cross Blue Shield (BCBS) is the only carrier between these two with ACA marketplace coverage in 2026, available in 36 states.
+Aetna exited the ACA market as of January 1, 2026.
+We reviewed BCBS across plan types, quality scores and denial rates to give you a direct read on what you're getting.
+The insurer earns an average Quality Rating System (QRS) score of 77.72 out of 100 and denies about 19% of claims on average.

 Availability